NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 **ApplicationTemplate** -  Provides a base application framework for simple WorldWind examples.

-**Shutdown** -  Shows how to shut down a WorldWindow and how to shut down all of World Wind.
+**Shutdown** -  Shows how to shut down a WorldWindow and how to shut down all of WorldWind.

 ### Layers